 One of the original Olympic disciplines, rowing develops strength, grace, endurance and team work while providing a chance to be out-of-doors.
 Because rowing uses all the major muscle groups, it develops coordination and conditioning better than any other single sport.
 At the same time, it is a sport which may be enjoyed at almost any age and any level of experience or physical ability.

 Visiting Spokane this Summer?
 Come join us while you are enjoying the Lilac City.
 Please download and return the SRRA_Guest_Rowing_Form.

 Stay in touch with SRRA… sign up for our mailings.
-If you have already subscribed, you can manage your subscription by clicking on update your subscription preferences, where you can enter the email used for your subscription, and a link will be sent to give you access to your account.
+If you have already subscribed, you can manage your subscription by clicking on update your subscription preferences, where you can enter the email used for your subscription, and a link will be sent to give you access to your mailing list subscription.

 “In the summer of 1936, nine working class young men from the University of Washington took the rowing world and the nation by a storm when they captured the gold medal at the Olympic Games in Berlin.
 These sons of loggers, shipyard workers and farmers overcame tremendous hardships — psychological, physical and economic — to beat not only the Ivy League teams of the East Coast but also Adolf Hitler’s elite German rowers.
 Their unexpected victory, and the obstacles they overcame to achieve it gave hope to a nation struggling to emerge from the depths of the Great Depression.”